u-rogel/solid-fetch/README.md

 })
 ```

-**Also if the status code is NOT 200, an error will be thrown.*
+**If the status code is NOT 200-299, an error will be thrown.*

 ### Request, Response, Error Shape